-This is the first meeting in the series and we will be taking a global view and starting to explore new ways to bring together 'big' datasets from different sources to assess risk and resilience in food supply chains.
+This was the first meeting in a series of three about food and water supply resilience and we took a global view and starting to explore new ways to bring together 'big' datasets from different sources to assess risk and resilience in food supply chains.

-He will join Dr Mukesh Kumar, a Research Associate in the International Manufacturing group at the IfM whose research focuses on risk and resilience in international manufacturing and supply networks, particularly in India.
-Steve Peedell, a Senior Scientific Officer in the Land Resource Management Unit is also flying over from the JRC in Ispra, Italy, where he where he focuses on projects in the African, Caribbean, Pacific (ACP) regions and developing spatial databases, catalogues and interoperable web services for geoinformation.
+He joined Dr Mukesh Kumar, a Research Associate in the International Manufacturing group at the IfM whose research focuses on risk and resilience in international manufacturing and supply networks, particularly in India.
+Steve Peedell, a Senior Scientific Officer in the Land Resource Management Unit also flew over from the JRC in Ispra, Italy, where he focuses on projects in the African, Caribbean, Pacific (ACP) regions and developing spatial databases, catalogues and interoperable web services for geoinformation.